maplight/votersedge-voting-info/voting-info/_templates/state-defaults/en/ways-to-vote/vote-early-in-person.md

 ---
-title: "How do I vote at the polling place in person?  "
+title: "How do I vote early in person?"
 published: true
-weight: 5
+weight: 7
 section: ways-to-vote
 priority: Minor
 ---